kate-kozelkova/banxware_home_assignment/DECISIONS.md

     ORDER BY total_sales DESC;
 ```

-We return names and sales amount of top 5 customers with the highest purchase volume, based on their total purchases in 2023 by joining raw_customer_data and transformed_sales_data on customer ID.
+We return the names and total purchase amounts of the top 5 customers with the highest purchase volumes for 2023 by joining raw_customer_data and transformed_sales_data on customer ID.

 *3. What is the average order value for each month in the year 2023?*